Indian

 1. Heat the Pan: Use a non-stick or cast-iron pan and heat it on medium flame.
 Lightly grease it with oil.

-2. Spread the Batter: Pour a ladle of batter onto the center of the pan and spread it in a circular motion to form a thin crepe.
+2. Spread the Batter: Pour a ladle of batter onto the center of the pan and use the back of the ladle to spread it thin in a circular motion.
+Cook the side of the dosa until golden brown and crispy.

-4. Add Filling: Place a spoonful of the potato masala in the center of the dosa.
-Fold it and serve hot.
+3. Add Filling: Place a spoonful of the potato masala in the center, fold the dosa, and serve hot.

 Serving Suggestions

-Plate your masala dosa with a generous serving of coconut chutney and sambar.
-Add a side of spiced podi (dry chutney powder) with ghee for an authentic touch.
+Plate your masala dosa with a side of sambar, coconut chutney, and perhaps a dollop of spiced podi with ghee.
+For an authentic touch, serve it with a piping-hot cup of filter coffee.

-• Versatile Fillings: Experiment with fillings like paneer, mixed vegetables, or even cheese for a modern twist.
+3. Versatile Fillings: Experiment with variations like paneer, cheese, or mixed vegetables for a modern twist.

 • Calories: 400–450 kcal